aviat4ion/Query/README.md

 	->update('table');
 ```

-The `set` method can also take an array as a paramater, instead of setting individual values.
+The `set` method can also take an array as a parameter, instead of setting individual values.